PavanRaga/packer-ansible-terraform/README.md

 # Deploy instructions:

-1) make init #This will create required SSH keys
+1) *make init* #This will create required SSH keys
-2) make packer-build #this will create AMI with required packages. copy ami-id.
+2) *make packer-build* #this will create AMI with required packages. copy ami-id.
-3) make terrform-apply # this will provision and deploy the service to ec2.
-Needs ami-id from packer.
+3) *make terrform-apply* # this will provision and deploy the service to ec2.
+Needs ami-id from packer build.
-4) make terrform-destroy # this will de-provision the resource.
+4) *make terrform-destroy* # this will de-provision the resources.